mfonfrancis/psychic-tribble/README.md

 fDigit on Git Hub

 ## Practicing GitHub
-I am practicing how to use the README file
+I am practicing how to use GitHub/

-### INSTRCTIONS
+### INSTRUCTIONS
 - Don't stop till you get to the top
 - Then, keep climbing.
 - Never give up